 Preparing for Embryo Transfer

-This is a big day, and one you’ve been waiting for!
+This is a big day and one you’ve been waiting for!
 Some Intended Parents and their Surrogates come dressed in matching pineapple socks, transfer shirts, lucky green polish, or other ways symbolizing the day.
 Just as common are those that are more reserved and do not do anything.
 Whatever your preference, many Intended Parents are present for embryo transfer and are allowed in the procedure room to witness the big moment.
 Most procedures occur mid-day, so your Surrogate will usually be asked to arrive the day before or the morning of the transfer.
-The procedure itself lasts a few moments, and then the 10-day countdown begins to find out if your Surrogate is pregnant.
+The procedure itself lasts a few moments, and then the 10-day countdown begins to find out if your Surrogate is pregnant

 Positive Pregnancy Test!

-Approximately 3 weeks after your Surrogate’s last blood test, she will be scheduled for her first ultrasound to look for baby’s heartbeat!
+Approximately 3 weeks after your Surrogate’s last blood test, she will be scheduled for her first ultrasound check-ins to look for the baby’s heartbeat!
 This appointment usually takes place at her monitoring clinic or OB’s office.

 We Have a Heartbeat! – First Trimester of Pregnancy

 You’ve heard the most precious sound in the world – your baby’s heartbeat!
 Because this is a surrogacy pregnancy created through IVF, this pregnancy will be treated a bit differently than others.
 Instead of an OB appointment, your Surrogate will continue being monitored by your fertility specialist for another 4-6 weeks after heartbeat is confirmed to ensure there are no complications or concerns prior to being released to a general obstetrician or midwife.
 Your Surrogate will also stay on hormonal medications to support the pregnancy for several more weeks.